Power Outages

 Many losses occur due to acts of nature or equipment failure beyond the control of the cooperative.
 Individual members must provide their own protection against these losses.

-Have an emergency kit ready.
 Our crews work as quickly and safely as they can to restore power, but it may take time to assess the full extent of the damage to our system and make the necessary repairs to restore power to your home.
 This kit includes items to get you by for a couple of days should an emergency strike.
+Items in your emergency kit may include:

 • Flashlights